-What it does: The rescue protocol option allows the user to select between up to two rescue protocols that have been enabled in the unit.
-The factory default setting of the rescue protocol is AHA 2005.
+What it does: The Rescue protocol option allows the user to select between up to two rescue protocols that have been enabled in the unit.
+The factory default setting of the rescue protocol is "AHA."

 To change the protocol, press the CENTER softkey button to highlight the protocol.
 The user will be prompted to enter a password to proceed.
-The password may be obtained from your medical director or from Defibtech.
-(For Defibtech contact information, please refer to the "Contacts" section in Chapter 12 of this manual.)
+The password may be obtained from your medical director or from Defibtech (for Defibtech contact information, please refer to the "Contacts" section in Chapter 12).
 Once the password has been entered, the user may select between the two protocols.